 Market days in Aix les Bain are all day Wednesday and Saturday mornings.

 Places to visit nearby

-The nearby village of Brison les Oliviers makes you feel like you have just stepped onto the Mediterranean.
+With its olive trees, mimosas and banana palms and lakeside position, the nearby village of Brison-les-Oliviers makes you feel like you have just stepped onto the Mediterranean.

 Tourist classifications for Aix-les-Bains